nicklafferty/craftycody/content/crafts/diy-rustic-wall-sconce.md

 ## Process

 Let me start off by saying I had this grand idea to use dowel pins instead of screws for this project.
 I quickly found out it's quite difficult to drill perfectly straight down without a drill press.
-After I had put the whole thing together, I realized it wasn't going to work and rolled with my plan B: wood screws
+After I had put the whole thing together, I realized it wasn't going to work and rolled with my plan B: wood screws.
+I was upset because I was excited to do something different, but alas it's all a learning experiment.
+Using screws did shorten my blog and video though, so that's good for you guys!